mishajw/kipa/docs/design.md

 This section describes the control flow from receiving a request, to replying with a response:
-- `Server` receives a request on a listening port (or similar mechanism) and passes the decoded message to a `MessageHandler`.
+- `Server` receives a request on a listening port (or similar mechanism) and will pass the raw bytes message to a `IncomingMessageHandler`.
-- `MessageHandler` is responsible for:
+- `IncomingMessageHandler` will:
-  - Decodes the raw bytes using a `DataTransformer`, to get sender information and encryped payload.
+  - Decode the raw bytes using a `DataTransformer`, to get sender information and encryped payload.
-  - Decrypting the payload, and decoding it using a `DataTransformer`.
+  - Decrypt the payload, and decoding it using a `DataTransformer`.
-  - Setting the correct message identifier once the reply has been created.
+  - Set the correct message identifier once the reply has been created.
-  - Creating an interface for sending messages to other nodes, in order for the `PayloadHandler` to be able to perform queries.
+  - Create an `OutgoingMessageHandler` for sending messages to other nodes, in order for the `PayloadHandler` to be able to perform queries.
-- `PayloadHandler` reads the payload, performs any tasks described by the payload, and returns a response.
+- `PayloadHandler` will read the payload, and perform any tasks described by the payload, and return a response.
-- The message is passed back through the `MessageHandler` to the `Server` which replies to the original sender.
+- The message is passed back through the `IncomingMessageHandler` to the `Server` which replies to the original sender.

 ## API